rogerpro/ClearStep/README.md

 ## Update

-Currently, I'm working on the app on a daily basis.
 To update the application, just run, from the app root:

 ```bash
 composer update